Updated February 17, 2023

 When coworking, you should be inspired by all the amazing work happening around you.
 When you take a look around your space, do you see people who make you want to step up your game, do your best work, contribute to the community?
 No?
 It may be time to look for a space more aligned with your vision and goals.

-When the neighborhood coffee shop proves to be a better networking environment than your coworking space, move on.
+When the places away from your coworking space prove to be better networking environments than your coworking space, move on.
 Your days should be full of conversations, connections, referrals and introductions.

 You work, heads-down, for hours.
 When you look up, everyone is doing the same thing.
 A few hours later, everything is exactly the same.
 If the high point of your coworking day is when you walk to the bathroom and stretch your legs, it may be time to find a space that offers a bit more connection and interaction.

 16. You start wondering if you should go back to your 9 to 5

 If you find yourself toying with the idea of going back to that job you hated rather than staying in your coworking space, find a different one.
 Coworking should be a two-hands-in-the-air celebration that you’re taking your life into your own hands, not a soul-sucking situation.

 17. When you have a question, you post it online rather than ask the people around you

 One of the beautiful things about coworking is the immediacy of the help and support around you.
 If you don’t tap into this because you either don’t know how it will be received or just don’t feel comfortable with the community, move on.
 Your coworking network should be something that supports and encourages you, not something you avoid.